India men's national volleyball team: Golden years (1952–1962)

-India had immediate success after formation as they made their debut in FIVB Volleyball Men's World Championship's 1952 edition.
+India had immediate success after formation as they made their debut in FIVB Men's Volleyball World Championship's 1952 edition.
 After losing to France and Czechoslovakia by comfortable 3–0 margins in the first round, they made a comeback in the 7th–8th placing round as they beat Finland, Lebanon and Israel to clinch the 8th spot.

 In 1955, India won the Asian Volleyball Tournament which was held in Tokyo.
 Three years later, the Gurudev Singh led team won the bronze medal at the 1958 Asian Games.
 They beat Hong Kong and the Philippines in three straight sets but could not get past volleyball powerhouses Iran and Japan, though they managed to win a set against each.

 In the 1962 Asian Games they managed to go one step ahead as they began their campaign with four consecutive wins against Burma(twice), Cambodia and Pakistan.
 Their old rivals Japan got the better of them in what was a five set thriller, with Japan winning the final set by 15–12 margin.
 This team was led by legendary players Nripjit Singh Bedi and A. Palaniswamy, both Arjuna Award winners, who had graduated to the senior team, which was then led by TP Padmanabhan Nair, who was also a part of the 1958 team.
 India has to settle for the Silver Medal which is currently their highest achievement ever at the Asian Games.